JasonMcTigue/data-project/README.md

 will return a list of Wheelchair-accessible WCs.
 The data will be returned in JSON format, with the following properties for each WC:

-    - *Location*: the location of the WC.
+    - Location: the location of the WC.
-    - *Type*: the type of WC (Automated or Conventional).
+    - Type: the type of WC (Automated or Conventional).
-    - *Opening Hours*: The opening hours of the WC
+    - Opening Hours: The opening hours of the WC

 An example of a response would be: